-- (a) If a limited company does not conspicuously display its name in manner directed by this Law, it shall be liable to a fine of 50,000 kyats, and every officer of the company, who knowingly and wilfully authorizes or permits the default, shall be liable to the same penalty. - (b) If any officer of a limited company, or any person on its behalf, uses or authorizes the use of any seal purporting to be a seal of the company on which its name is not so engraved as aforesaid, or issues or authorizes the issue of any communication or document referred to in sub-section 143(c) wherein its name is not mentioned in manner aforesaid, he shall be liable to a fine of 50,000 kyats, and shall further, in the case of a document evidencing or creating a legal obligation of the company, be personally liable to the same extent as the company if the company fails to discharge the obligation unless: - (i) the person who issued and signed the document proves that the person in whose favour the obligation was incurred was aware or was entitled to assume that the obligation was incurred by the company; or - (ii) the Court is satisfied that it would not be just or equitable for the person who issued or signed the document to be so liable.
+- (a) If a limited company does not conspicuously display its name in manner directed by this Law, it shall be liable to a fine not exceeding 1 penalty unit, and every officer of the company, who knowingly and wilfully authorizes or permits the default, shall be liable to the same penalty. - (b) If any officer of a limited company, or any person on its behalf, uses or authorizes the use of any seal purporting to be a seal of the company on which its name is not so engraved as aforesaid, or issues or authorizes the issue of any communication or document referred to in section 143(c) wherein its name is not mentioned in manner aforesaid, he shall be liable to a fine not exceeding 1 penalty unit, and shall further, in the case of a document evidencing or creating a legal obligation of the company, be personally liable to the same extent as the company if the company fails to discharge the obligation unless: - (i) the person who issued and signed the document proves that the person in whose favour the obligation was incurred was aware or was entitled to assume that the obligation was incurred by the company; or - (ii) the Court is satisfied that it would not be just or equitable for the person who issued or signed the document to be so liable.

-Meetings and proceedings
+Division 17: Meetings and proceedings